AGabs19/Git/README.md

 And you'll never treat yourself right darling, but I want you to If I let you know, I'm here for you
 Maybe you'll love yourself like I love you, oh

+And I've just let these little things
+Slip out of my mouth
+'Cause it's you
+Oh, it's you
+It's you
+They add up to
+And I'm in love with you
+And all these little things